Antiskyrmions and their electrical footprint in crystalline mesoscale structures of Mn$_{1.4}$PtSn: RESULTS AND DISCUSSION

-In Figure~1a we show a schematic of a step-like device, where an ASK lattice is formed in an external magnetic field applied perpendicular to the $ab$ plane of the step device (for further details see Supplementary Notes S1-S3).
-ASKs possess an anisotropic winding with a topological charge of opposite sign as compared to isotropic Bloch and N\'eel skyrmion systems ~\cite{Koshibae2016}.
-As the thickness, $d$, of a device is decreased the density of the ASK lattice increases, which in turn increases the magnitude of the topological charge that can directly be determined by a voltage, $V_{xy}$, transverse to the electric current, i.e., the topological Hall effect (THE).
-Figure~1b displays false-color scanning electron microscope images of two different devices fabricated by focussed-ion-beam (FIB) assisted patterning, namely, a step-like device with thicknesses $d= 11.2$, $8.4$, and $2.7\,\mu$m and a standalone device with $d=1.0\,\mu$m.
-The devices are set up as a Hall bar to simultaneously measure the Hall voltage while observing the magnetic state in-situ via polar magnetooptical Kerr effect (MOKE) microscopy \cite{Soldatov2017}.
-In Figure~1c we display the total measured Hall effect for all thicknesses from the demagnetized state ($\mu_0 H=0$) up to a nearly saturated state ($H_\mathrm{S}$).
-For $d < 8.4\,\mu$m a noticeable hysteresis appears in the Hall effect before saturation, which is due to a change in the magnetic texture.
-The inset of Fig.~1c displays a zoom in of the hysteresis for a $2.4\,\mu$m thick device with the up (down) sweep direction denoted as black (red) arrows.
-The down sweep stays in the saturated state down to 430\,mT due to the anisotropy in the magnetic exchange interactions and the critical aspect ratio of the sample that adds an additional shape anisotropy contribution \cite{Zuniga2021}.
-However, on the up sweep there are two clearly distinguishable slopes: The first originates from distinct conical magnetic spin-spirals formed by the two non-equivalent magnetic Mn sublattices \cite{Vir2019a}.
-This hysteresis is also discernible in the magnetization, as we show in Supplementary Note S5 The second, highlighted in yellow, shows a slope change and originates from the formation of the ASK lattice.
-The Hall effect in the inset of Fig.~1c is simultaneously measured with polar MOKE microscopy, shown in Fig.~1d as a function of external field.
-The MOKE images of Fig.~1d, congruent with Hall measurements, show a saturated magnetized state down to 430\,mT, where magnetic spin-spirals suddenly emerge.
-When increasing field from negative towards positive values the conical spin-spiral state starts to slowly nucleate individual ASKs and ASK strings.
-Then suddenly at 540\,mT, an ASK lattice emerges, exactly where we observe the THE to emerge.
-A more refined series of MOKE images plus a video sequence that shows the full field range can be found in Supplementary Note S5 and Supplementary Movie S1.
+Figure~\ref{fig1}b displays false-color scanning electron microscope images of two different devices fabricated by focussed-ion-beam (FIB) assisted patterning, namely, a step-like device with thicknesses $d= 11.2$, $8.4$, and $2.7\,\mu$m and a standalone device with $d=1.0\,\mu$m.
+In Fig.~\ref{fig1}c, we display the total measured Hall effect for all thicknesses from the demagnetized state ($\mu_0 H=0$) up to a nearly saturated state ($H_\mathrm{S}$).
+For $d < 8.4\,\mu$m, a noticeable hysteresis appears in the Hall effect before saturation, which details a noncoplanar magnetic and ASK spin texture, when the field is applied parallel to the $c$ axis.
+Device F with $d=0.8\,\mu$m was set up as a Hall bar to simultaneously measure the Hall voltage while observing the magnetic state \textit{in-situ} via polar magneto-optical Kerr effect (MOKE) microscopy \cite{Soldatov2018}.
+Selected MOKE images of the device are presented in Fig.~\ref{fig1}d.
+The Hall data in Fig.~\ref{fig1}e was simultaneously measured with polar MOKE microscopy, shown in Fig.~\ref{fig1}d as a function of external field.
+Fig.~\ref{fig1}e displays the Hall-resistivity hysteresis loops recorded for the left (red) and the right (black) contacts (shown in Fig.~\ref{fig2}f) of device F with the sweep direction indicated by black arrows.
+The down sweep stays in the saturated state down to approximately 460\,mT due to the anisotropy in the magnetic exchange interactions and the critical aspect ratio of the sample that adds an additional shape-anisotropy contribution \cite{Zuniga2021}.
+However, on the up sweep there are two clearly distinguishable slopes: The first originates from distinct conical magnetic spin spirals formed by the two non-equivalent magnetic Mn sublattices \cite{Vir2019a}.
+This hysteresis is also discernible in the magnetization, as we show in Supplementary Note\ 4.
+The second, highlighted by the yellow-shaded area, shows a slope change and coincides with the formation of the ASK lattice.
+The MOKE images of Fig.~\ref{fig1}d, recorded simultaneously with the Hall resistivity, show a saturated magnetized state down to above 450\,mT, where band domains associated with magnetic spin-spirals suddenly emerge.
+When increasing field from zero, the conical spin-spiral state starts to slowly disintegrate into individual ASKs and ASK strings.
+Then suddenly at 535\,mT, an ASK lattice emerges, exactly where the shoulder in the Hall resistivity develops.
+A more refined video sequence that shows a full field scan between saturation and zero field can be found in Supplementary Movie 1.
+In Supplementary Note\ 5, we present an additional sequence of MOKE images recorded for device C with $d=2.4\,\mu$m before it was structured into the Hall-bar geometry, where we observed much larger band domains and consequently a less dense ASK lattice.